IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 | **QUERY**         | Query a remote source (e.g., cloud database, REST API)                     |
 | **QUERY → FILTER**| Query a remote source, then refine results using SQLite-backed filtering   |

+---
 # Demo App included in this Repo

 This library is platform-agnostic.
-At the same time, it drops any pretense of not knowing there's a UI out there with a "probable-almost-certain shape" to it.
+At the same time, it drops any pretense of not knowing there's a UI out there with a "probable almost-certain shape" to it.
 That predicted UI is unapologetically supported with states and bindable properties.

 <img src="./IVSoftware.Portable.SQLiteMarkdown/README/img/demo-screenshot-term.png" alt="Search demo with and without [app] tag" width="600"/>

 <img src="./IVSoftware.Portable.SQLiteMarkdown/README/img/demo-screenshot-tag.png" alt="Search demo with [app] tag" width="600"/>

+The included demo is WinForms but don't be misled by that.
+There are no platform dependencies in the core package.
+None.

 ___